shelbyedmonds/artsy/README.md

 This project is also designed to help you better understand how object communicate with each other.
 Since GUI containers can be nested, you need to make sure that your components and listeners have communication access to objects the need in order to function correctly.
-While you can technically write your entire Swing-based GUI application entirely in the <code>createAndShowGUI</code> method, this will make your code messy, hard to read, and result in lots of duplicate code.
+While you can technically write your entire JavaFX-based GUI application entirely in the <code>start</code> method, this will make your code messy, hard to read, and result in lots of duplicate code.
 Before you write any code, you should plan out your containment heirarchy and design classes involving inheritance and polymorphism appropriately.
 Then, wehen